IHE/supplement-template/input/pagecontent/index.md

 **This Implementation Guide template includes skeleton pages for each part of an IHE supplement.
-The instructions for how to fill out those sections can be found in the included [Supplement Template](https://github.com/IHE/supplement-template/blob/master/suppl_template.md).
+The instructions for how to fill out these sections can be found in the included [Supplement Template](https://github.com/IHE/supplement-template/blob/master/suppl_template.md).
 This supplement template should not be included in your github repo or publication.
 It is included here for easy reference.**

-**TODO: write your executive overview here. usually one paragraph explanation of what this implementation guide solves.**
+**TODO: Write your executive overview here.
+Usually a one paragraph explanation of what problem this implementation guide solves.**

 <div markdown="1" class="stu-note">